Catena-Media/pluribus/README.md

 =======================================

-If you send a `--pluribus-watch` flag to your application as a command line argument, it will watch for file changes in the directories specified in your configuration file.
-If you do not list any globs in your config file, a default globs array will be used.
+If you send a `--pluribus-watch` flag to your application as a command line argument, it will watch for file changes in the directories specified in your configuration object.
+If you do not list any globs in your configuration, a default globs array will be used.

-You can also watch for changes by including a `watch: true` property in your config file and running your application without the `--pluribus-watch` flag.
+You can also watch for changes by including a `watch: true` property in your config object and running your application without the `--pluribus-watch` flag.

+See the API documentation section of this readme for details of how to set up your configuration.

-While watching for changes, you can manually restart your application by typing 'rs' at the command line.
+While watching for changes, you can manually restart your application by typing `rs` at the command line.

 <pre>
 $ node example.js --pluribus-watch